MScholtes/PS2EXE/README.md

 ## Changes:
 ### 1.0.7 / 2020-08-21
-- bug fix for simultanous progrss bars in one pipeline
+- bug fix for simultanous progress bars in one pipeline

 ### 1.0.6 / 2020-08-10
 - prompt for choice behaves like Powershell now (console mode only)